carstendraschner/carstendraschner.github.io/content/research/160901_bachelor_thesis_the_development_of_complexity_in_chip_design_and_its_visualization_within_virtual_reality/index.md

 ---
 title: The development of complexity in chip design and its visualization within Virtual Reality
-description: Bachelor Thesis - Carsten Felix Draschner in colab with Jonas Weinz ❤️
 date: 2016-09-30
 linkedInUrl: https://youtu.be/bwYKVCDIPbE?si=EflQEBoH0PjjDvKD&t=373
 tags: research
 ---

-This research project presents a novel approach to visualizing complex chip designs using Virtual Reality (VR) technology.
+Chip-Design Exhibition in Arithmeum and Bachelor Thesis - Carsten Felix Draschner in colab with Jonas Weinz ❤️

 ![Model Size](/img/research_images/bt.png)